Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Secret-key capacity and bounds

-We know that the minimum value of this bound is reached by the asymptotic Choi matrix of the channel that has vanishing purity.
-Thus, setting $\mu\rightarrow0$ in Eq.~(\ref{finenbound}) we reach a bound equivalent to the infinite energy-bound of \cite{Pirandola.et.al.NC.17}
+We know that the minimum value of this bound is reached by the asymptotic Choi matrix of the channel \cite{Pirandola.et.al.NC.17}.
+For thermal-loss and thermal-amplifier channels this is retrieved for $\nu_{-}=2\mean{n}+1$ and $\nu_{+}\rightarrow\infty$, while for additive-noise channels this corresponds to $\nu_{\pm}\rightarrow\infty$.
+Thus, we can create monotonically decreasing bounds in the following way: For thermal-loss and thermal-amplifier channels, we set the lowest symplectic eigenvalue equal to $\nu_{-}=2\mean{n}+1$ and for increasing $\nu_{+}$ (therefore simulation energy) we monotonically approach the minimum value~\cite{Pirandola.et.al.NC.17} obtained for $\nu _{+}\rightarrow\infty$, i.e.,